 How to do Bulgarian Split Squats Correctly and Safely

 Single Leg Training is an exercise pattern that is often overlooked in many training programs.
-Any lower body exercise that allow you to train each side of your body individually provides many unique benefits.
+Any lower body exercise that allows you to train each side of your body individually provides many unique benefits.
 Most importantly, they are great for unilateral strength development, and they allow you to identify any imbalances that may exist between your legs.
-Furthermore, single leg training lends itself to many real world applications as we are often relying on one side of our body in our day to day activities.
+Furthermore, single leg training lends itself to many real-world applications as we are often relying on one side of our body in our day to day activities.

 The Bulgarian Split Squat (BSS) is an awesome exercise that allows you to train the squat pattern while incorporating strength and stability in the upper body and core.

 BULGARIAN SPLIT SQUAT FORM VIDEO

 Trains each leg individually, exposing and improving any potential imbalances that exist from side to side

 The Split Squat introduces a challenging Squat alternative for anyone who has any nagging aches and pains